Abudi7/imp-status/readme.md

   - Updated the Twig template to render the maintenance events in a monthly calendar.
   - Styled the calendar using Bootstrap classes for responsive layout.
   - Set the background color of maintenance events to red using RGB value.

+  ### Features (05/06/2023)

+- Display a monthly calendar with maintenance events highlighted
+- Navigate between months using previous and next buttons
+- View details of each maintenance event
+- Responsive design for mobile and desktop devices

 ## Credits
 This project was created by [ Abdulrhman Alshalal ](https://www.linkedin.com/in/abdulrhman-alshalal-556642196/?originalSubdomain=at) and is licensed under the [Anton Paar](https://www.anton-paar.com/at-de/)